shukitchan/ats-luajit-modsecurity/README.md

 ```
 tslua.so --enable-reload /usr/local/var/lua/ats-luajit-modsecurity.lua /usr/local/var/modsecurity/owasp.conf
 ```

- - Rule ID 910100 in REQUEST-910-IP-REPUTATION.conf in "rules" directory requires GeoIP and have to be commented it out if you do not built the modsecurity library with it.
+Extra Notes with CRS
+====
  - To turn on debugging, you can uncomment the following inside owasp.conf

 ```
 SecDebugLog /tmp/debug.log
 SecDebugLogLevel 9
 ```

+- Rule ID 910100 in REQUEST-910-IP-REPUTATION.conf in "rules" directory requires GeoIP and have to be commented it out if you do not built the modsecurity library with it.

 TODOs/Limitations
 ====